Vieux Carré Riverfront Expressway

 The Vieux Carré Riverfront Expressway was a controversial, mostly-elevated, never-built freeway that would have cut through the French Quarter (Vieux Carré) of New Orleans, Louisiana.
 From 1964 to 1969, it was also designated Interstate 310 (I-310).

 Route description

 Flyer by the Louisiana Council for the Vieux Carré opposing the proposed elevated riverfront expressway in New Orleans, c. mid-1960s.

 The freeway would have split from I-10 at exit 237 (Elysian Fields Avenue—Louisiana Highway 3021) and run south along Elysian Fields Avenue to the Mississippi River.
 There, it would turn southwest and run to a point near Lafayette Street, where ramps would connect to the Greater New Orleans Bridge (U.S. Route 90 Business).
 An extension, never part of the Interstate Highway System, was to continue west to meet the Earhart Expressway (Louisiana Highway 3139).

-A small piece of the freeway was built as a six-lane, 690 × 98 ft tunnel, under the Rivergate Convention Center, now Harrah's New Orleans Casino.
+A small piece of the freeway was built as a six-lane, 690 × 98 ft tunnel, under the Rivergate Convention Center, now Caesars New Orleans.
 It is now used for valet parking.